anujs3/email-stats/README.md

 ./ngrok http 127.0.0.1:8888
 ```

 Set your webhook URL equal to the URL that ngrok gives you.
 Note: You will need a SendGrid API key for this.
+This step is only needed if you plan on sending real mail.

 ```bash
 curl --request PATCH \